 Apply

-- Interested students must apply for admission to the BA/MS program by May 1st of their junior year (for more information, visit the application website).
+- Interested students must apply for admission to the BA/MS program by May 1st the year before they plan to graduate (for more information, visit the application website).

 - Students must be in good standing and have an overall GPA of 3.0 or higher at the time of application.